Founded by Tampa Bay Network to End Hunger

 Your children can receive nutritious lunchtime meals, delivered to your home, if attending school through virtual or online learning.

 Meals On Wheels for Kids Tampa Bay (MOW4Kids), launched March 23, 2020 by the Tampa Bay Network to End Hunger, to serve kids when school is closed, with meals delivered by volunteers.
-As of August 24, MOW4Kids offers home delivery meal service to kids who opt to attend school from home, through virtual or online learning, due to COVID-19.
+As of August 24, MOW4Kids offers home delivery meal service to kids at home when schools are closed or remote learning.

 MOW4Kids is an alternative option for: 1) kids that are not able to access any of the school meal distribution sites throughout the county; and/or 2) kids that have difficulty accessing open food pantries.

 MOW4Kids Tampa Bay eligibility is determined based on the criteria below.
 Children should meet all four criteria outlined below.
 Heads of households should meet one option in both A and B.

 ✓ Are ages 18 and under.

 ✓ Participate in the National School Lunch Program.